 One of our favorite places to get in the holiday spirit is Colonial Williamsburg.
 Each year, the historic attraction hosts Grand Illumination, an event that features three marvelous fireworks displays.
 Stroll through town to enjoy festive decorations, musical performances, and more.

 Recommended Hotel: Kingsmill Resort & Spa

-Hershey turns an ordinary evening drive into a sweet adventure with a 2-mile drive-thru wonderland, featuring nearly 600 animated and illuminated displays.
+Hershey turns an ordinary evening drive into a sweet adventure with Hershey Sweet Lights, a 2-mile drive-through wonderland featuring nearly 600 animated and illuminated displays.
 After the tour, stroll Hersheypark Christmas Candylane to visit Hershey characters and Santa and his (real!) reindeer, all beneath four million twinkling lights.
 You can also enjoy roller coasters and rides at this festive theme park, including a gondola-style ride over the NOEL light show, choreographed with holiday music.

 Recommended Hotel: Hotel Hershey